yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-yugabytedb-grpc-replication/_index.md

 {{</lead>}}
 -->

-## Debezium connector
+## YugabyteDB gRPC Connector

 To capture and stream your changes in YugabyteDB to an external system, you need a connector that can read the changes in YugabyteDB and stream it out.
-For this, you can use the Debezium connector.
-Debezium is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a YugabyteDB connector configuration and then start the connector by adding it to Kafka Connect.
+For this, you can use the YugabyteDB gRPC (Debezium) connector.
+The connector is deployed as a set of Kafka Connect-compatible connectors, so you first need to define a YugabyteDB connector configuration and then start the connector by adding it to Kafka Connect.

 {{<lead link="./debezium-connector-yugabytedb">}}
-To understand how the various features and configuration of the connector, see [Debezium connector](./debezium-connector-yugabytedb).
+To understand how the various features and configuration of the connector, see [YugabyteDB gRPC Connector](./debezium-connector-yugabytedb).
 {{</lead>}}

 ## Get started